tanthammar/recurring/README.md

 After saving a string `rrule` to the `str_rule` field, you'll have access to the following methods.
 For further information about additional methods see https://github.com/simshaun/recurr

+All `RecurrenceCollection` methods returns max 732 recurrences.
+(Same as parent simshaun/recurr package).
+Use the `$count` parameter to set how many recurrences you want returned.

 ```php
 $dp = App\Models\DatePattern::first();